VaccineAndDrugEvaluationCentre/code-diary-sas/demo/output-for-all.md

 * A one-line Stata command
 * Test the include/run/do parsing
 * This file husk does nothing except help with testing the `include` call...
+* This file husk does nothing except help with dollar-sign globals...
 * This file husk does nothing except help with testing the `run` call...
 * This file husk does nothing except help with testing the `do` call...